 7. Turn off notifications

-8. Start the day with something nice
+8. Start your day with something pleasant

-9. Difficult tasks first
+9. Complex tasks first?

 10. Sleep well, eat healthy and exercise